-- 1. Add a service type using the offer server: - i.
-Create a service offer type if a corresponding one doesn't already exist within the Trader Service.
-This example creates an Printer service offer type. - 2.
-Register a service offer using the printer server: - Create an object, for example, an instance of the IDL interface PrintServer. - ii.
-Register the object reference with the Trader Service, within a service offer of type Printer.
-The server then accepts incoming object invocations as normal - 3.
-Get a service offer using the client: - Query the Trader Service to get back a service offer. - ii.
-Use the object reference specified in the service offer to invoke the object on the server.
+- 1 Add a service type using the offer server: - a Create a service offer type if a corresponding one doesn't already exist within the Trader Service.
+This example creates an Printer service offer type. - 2 Register a service offer using the printer server: - a Create an object, for example, an instance of the IDL interface PrintServer. - b Register the object reference with the Trader Service, within a service offer of type Printer.
+The server then accepts incoming object invocations as normal. - 3 Get a service offer using the client: - a Query the Trader Service to get back a service offer. - b Use the object reference specified in the service offer to invoke the object on the server.